 Theodore Strange, the chairman of medicine at Staten Island University Hospital in New York, told Healthline.β€œThe chance of ty

-βš•οΈ Medical Disclaimer: This article is for informational purposes only.
-Always consult with a qualified healthcare provider before making any health decisions.
+βš•οΈ Medical Disclaimer: This article is for informational purposes only and does not constitute medical advice.
+Always consult a qualified healthcare provider before making health decisions.